tedneward/Azgaarnoth/Classes/Monk/AscendantDragon.md

 ## Draconic Disciple
 *3rd-level Way of the Ascendant Dragon feature*

-You can channel your draconic ki to imbue your unarmed strikes with the essence of a dragon’s breath and to use your connection with draconic creatures to magnify your presence.
+You can channel your draconic ki to imbue your unarmed strikes with the essence of a dragon's breath and to use your connection with draconic creatures to magnify your presence.
 You gain the following benefits:

 * When you damage a target with an unarmed strike, you can change the damage type to acid, cold, fire, lightning, or poison.
-* If you can’t already, you learn to speak, read, and write Draconic.
+* If you can't already, you learn to speak, read, and write Draconic.
 * If you fail a Charisma (Intimidation) or Charisma (Persuasion) check, you can use your reaction to reroll the check, as you tap into the mighty presence of dragons.
-Once this feature turns a failure into a success, you can’t use it again until you finish a long rest.
+Once this feature turns a failure into a success, you can't use it again until you finish a long rest.

 ## Breath of the Dragon
 *3rd-level Way of the Ascendant Dragon feature*